Living in Volcan: A Mountain Town for a Healthy Lifestyle

 The Panamanian countryside has several stunning locations to select as your new home!

-So, how about a small town that offers a relaxed and healthy lifestyle with fresh food, spectacular scenery, good amenities, and a low cost of living?
+How about a small town that offers a relaxed, healthy lifestyle with fresh food, spectacular scenery, good amenities, and a low cost of living?

 Volcán (Chiriquí province)

-Volcán is a small town by Panama’s famous Volcano Barú.
+Volcán is a small town near Panama’s famous Volcano Barú.
 The town has postcard-worthy views of the volcano and its lush green surroundings.

 Despite Volcán’s size, it has everything you need, including excellent healthcare, a 24/7 hospital, bilingual schools, grocery stores, great restaurants, and everything else you need to live comfortably.
 The region is abundant with fresh produce, so you’ll never be short of natural and healthy food.
 And it’s less than an hour’s drive from the province’s capital city of David, which has an international airport.